Hornell

 Hornell has also reconnected with its past ties to the rails through the international company Alstom which has it’s main assembly and manufacturing site for AC traction motors, railway cars, and passenger locomotives located in Hornell.

-PS: They make some awesome wood fired pizzas!
+PS: They make some awesome wood-fired pizzas!

-PS: They make some awesome wood fired pizzas!
+PS: They make some awesome wood-fired pizzas!

-And you thought wine was only found near the lakes, but guess what?
-There's this little slice of wonderful just outside of town where you can taste great wines, listen to live music and stroll through the vineyard, at your own pace!
+Did you think wine was only found near the lakes?
+We’ll let you in on a little secret.
+Just down the road in the small town of Arkport you can taste award-winning wines, listen to live music or comedy on the weekends, and stroll through the vineyard at your own pace!

-And you thought wine was only found near the lakes, but guess what?
-There's this little slice of wonderful just outside of town where you can taste great wines, listen to live music and stroll through the vineyard, at your own pace!
+Did you think wine was only found near the lakes?
+We’ll let you in on a little secret.
+Just down the road in the small town of Arkport you can taste award-winning wines, listen to live music or comedy on the weekends, and stroll through the vineyard at your own pace!

 Stony Brook State Park